The Consequences of Removing a Protected Tree and How to Avoid These

 FAQs:

-What happens if I conduct work on a tree that is protected without permission?
+What happens if I carry out work on a protected tree without permission?

-If you work on a protected tree without the appropriate permissions, you could face significant fines, and possibly even jail time.
+If you work on a protected tree without the appropriate permits, you could be facing substantial fines and even imprisonment.

-Can I appeal a TPO Or preservation or TPO?
+Can I appeal a TPO and/or preservation order?

-Can I remove a protected tree?
+Can I take down a protected tree?

 Conclusion